 Later, we pull into the buzzing city of Edinburgh.
 Home to loads of festivals, cutting-edge Edinburgh serves up a fun, creative mix of ancient and modern.

-You’ll get a good look around this striking city as your Tour Manager fills you in on the core sites of the Old and New Towns.
+You’ll get a good look around this striking city as your Trip Manager fills you in on the core sites of the Old and New Towns.
 Check out the Robbie Burns statue, the National Gallery and the Grass Market, where local artists, designers and craftspeople sell their wares.

 Tonight, there’s a chance to experience a hearty Scottish meal, complete with haggis and a traditional bagpiper.
 After dinner, round up some friends and head out into the city’s pumping nightlife.
-Edinburgh has so much on offer – so ask your Tour Manager for some tips on the city’s cosy pubs, basement bars and happening clubs.
+Edinburgh has so much on offer – so ask your Trip Manager for some tips on the city’s cosy pubs, basement bars and happening clubs.